Charles de Gaulle (poet)

 Charles Jules-Joseph de Gaulle (/fr/; 31 January 1837 – 1 January 1880) was a French writer who was a pioneer of Pan-Celticism and the bardic revival.
 He is also known as Charlez Vro-C'hall, the Breton language version of his name.

-He was the uncle of the army officer and President of France Charles de Gaulle (18901970), although he died ten years before his birth.
+He was the uncle of the army officer and President of France Charles de Gaulle (18901970), though he died ten years before the President's birth.

 Life

 Born in Valenciennes, Nord, de Gaulle was struck by a progressive paralyzing illness from his early youth.
 He turned to scholarship and began a study of the Celtic languages after reading Barzaz Breiz (Ballads of Brittany) at the age of sixteen.
 He learned Breton, Welsh and Gaelic, but never visited a Celtic-speaking country, being confined to his apartment in Paris.
 Having met Théodore Hersart de la Villemarqué, author of Barzaz Breiz, he became secretary of Breuriez Breiz, a society of Breton poets in Paris.
 From 1864 he started to publish articles on Celtic culture, especially Brittany, and poetry in the Breton language.

 However, as his disease progressed, his publications became increasingly scarce.
 His literary activity gradually ceased, but he retained until the end his lucidity of mind and was able to follow the progress of his favourite studies.
 He died at the age of 42.